A Good Day to Die Hard: Pre-production

 Production was formally announced in 2010, with X-Men Origins: Wolverine and The A-Team writer Skip Woods confirmed as the film's screenwriter.
 Noam Murro was originally attached to direct the film but left production to direct the 300 prequel, 300: Rise of an Empire.
 John Moore was subsequently drafted in to replace him.

 The film was originally titled Die Hard 24/7.
-The media speculated that the film would be a crossover between the Die Hard and 24 series, with Kiefer Sutherland to reprise his role as Jack Bauer alongside John McClane.
+That title resulted in media speculation that the film would be a crossover between the Die Hard and 24 series, with Kiefer Sutherland to reprise his role as Jack Bauer alongside John McClane.
 The film's title was later revealed to be A Good Day to Die Hard—with no further mention of any involvement from the 24 series—with a release date of February 14, 2013.

 Casting

 When casting the role of Jack McClane, the studios considered several actors, including Liam Hemsworth, Aaron Paul, and James Badge Dale, before ultimately settling on Australian actor Jai Courtney.
 Mary Elizabeth Winstead also appeared in the film, reprising her role as McClane's daughter Lucy.
-However all her scenes were cut from the Extended release.
+However, all her scenes were cut from the Extended release.

 Sebastian Koch played the film's primary antagonist, Yuri Komarov, while Yulia Snigir and Cole Hauser featured as secondary characters Irina and Collins.
 The cast was completed by actors Amaury Nolasco as a friend of McClane, Pasha D. Lychnikoff as a taxi driver, and Megalyn Echikunwoke, Anne Vyalitsyna, and Ivan Kamaras in smaller roles.